bytex-solutions/snamp/docs/jaas.md

 }
 ```

 > The file is used to load initial JAAS configuration only.
 It will be stored in OSGi configuration persistent storage.
-Factory PID (Persistence IDentifier) is `com.itworks.snamp.login.config`.
+Factory PID (Persistence IDentifier) is `com.bytex.snamp.login.config`.

 **The third**, edit `<snamp>/etc/users.properties` file and use any realm from JSON-based JAAS configuration.